farrow-js/farrow/packages/module/README.md

   root1 = this.use(Root)

   /**
-   * create a new Root and provide new module-config
+   * create a new Root and provide new Provider
    *  app.root2 is not equal to app.root, it's a new one */
   root2 = this.new(Root, {
+    providers: [pageInfoForNew],
-    configs: [new PageInfo('/path/for/new', 'new')], })
+  })
 }